line/line-bot-sdk-perl/README.md

 This method corresponds to the API of [Unlink rich menu from multiple users](https://developers.line.biz/en/reference/messaging-api/#unlink-rich-menu-from-users)

 The mandatory argument `$user_ids` is an ArrayRef of user ids.
 The return value is an empty object.

+## `issue_channel_access_token({ client_id => '...', client_secret => '...' })`

+This method corresponds to the API of: [Issue Channel access token](https://developers.line.biz/en/reference/messaging-api/#issue-channel-access-token)

+The argument is a HashRef with two pairs of mandatary key-values:

+    {
+        client_id => "...",
+        client_secret => "...",
+    }

+Both pieces of information can be accquired from the [channel console](https://metacpan.org/pod/client_id).

+When a 200 OK HTTP response is returned, a new token is issued.
+In this case, you may want to store the values in "access\_token", "expires\_in", and "token\_type" attributes of the response object for future use.

+Otherwise, you my examine the "error" attribute and "error\_description" attribute for more information about the error.

+## `revoke_channel_access_token({ access_token => "..." })`

+This method corresponds to the API of: [Revoke channel access token](https://developers.line.biz/en/reference/messaging-api/#revoke-channel-access-token)

+The argument is a HashRef with one pair of mandatary key-values;

+    { access_token => "..." }

+Upon successful revocation, a 200 OK HTTP response is returned.
+Otherwise, you my examine the "error" attribute and "error\_description" attribute for more information about the error.

 ## How to build a send message object